shamim-ahmed/hibernate-basics/README.md

 hibernate-basics
 ================

-This repository contains several maven projects that demonstrate some basic features of HIbernate.
+This repository contains several maven projects that demonstrate some basic features of Hibernate ORM framework.